somnathsardar/carousel-js/README.md

 # carousel-js
-This is a simple carousel using js
+This is a simple carousel using js with grid system